 Dr. George Daskalakis, an associate professor of Obstetrics, Gynecologists and Fetomaternal Medicine at the National and Kapodistrian University of Athens, wrote in an email that he will often recommend testing to his patients prior to prescribing birth control.

 “I ask them about their personal or family history of thrombosis or any other medical problems,” he said.
 “I usually prescribe hepatic [liver] and coagulation tests and I also offer them (if they want) thrombophilia testing.
 After having completed the initial tests the women can start.”

-Additionally, research has shown that blood work is typically not necessary and even not entirely accurate when prescribing birth control pills.
-Dr. Donna Hagberg, a gynecologist that practices in Greenwich, Connecticut in the U.S, said that she can almost always prescribe based on a discussion with a patient.
+Additionally, research has shown that blood work is typically not necessary and not entirely accurate when prescribing birth control pills.
+Dr. Donna Hagberg, a gynecologist that practices in Greenwich, Connecticut in the U.S, said that she can almost always prescribe birth control based on a discussion with a patient.

 “Most of the time I can just listen to the patient and hear what their menstrual history is and what their cycles are like,” Hagberg said.
 “If they’re bleeding heavy or light, if they’ve got a lot of cramping or not, and help to gear them toward what I think might be the appropriate option for them.”

-Overall, the young women in Greece interviewed were discouraged by their education, culture, and doctors from using hormonal contraception.
+Ultimately, the young women in Greece that were interviewed were discouraged by their education, culture, and doctors from using hormonal contraception.

 “I definitely think that birth control works better than just using protection,” Chalkia said.
 “It’s just easier to use protection than get birth control.”